-- The OS clients are configured as time slaves in the OS project in WinCC Editor in the "Time Synchronization" editor and receive their time frame from an OS server from which server data are loaded. - PC stations that do not have the WinCC Time Synchronization function, e.g., SIMATIC BATCH stations or engineering stations, are synchronized using a DCF 77 reception service (must be additionally installed).
+- The OS clients are configured as time slaves in the OS project in WinCC Editor in the "Time Synchronization" editor and receive their time frame from an OS server from which server data are loaded. - PC stations that do not have the WinCC Time Synchronization function, e.g. SIMATIC BATCH stations or engineering stations, are synchronized using the NTP mode or a DCF 77 reception service (must be additionally installed).
 An OS server is possible as a time master.